European Charlemagne Youth Prize

-The European Charlemagne Youth Prize, sometimes shortened Charlemagne Youth Prize, is a prize that has been awarded annual since 2008 jointly by the European Parliament and the Foundation of the International Charlemagne Prize of Aachen.
+The European Charlemagne Youth Prize, sometimes shortened Charlemagne Youth Prize, is a prestigious prize that has been jointly awarded annually since 2008 by the European Parliament and the Foundation of the International Charlemagne Prize of Aachen.
 It is awarded to projects run by young people between the ages of 16 and 30 that support democracy in Europe and promote cooperation and understanding both in Europe and internationally.
 Like the Charlemagne Prize, which has existed since 1949, the Youth Prize is named after Charlemagne, ruler of the Frankish Empire and founder of what became the Holy Roman Empire, who is buried in Aachen, Germany.

 History

 The Charlemagne Youth Prize was created in 2007 as an addition to the Charlemagne Prize.
 It was created under the direction of then European Parliament President, Hans-Gert Pöttering, who remains as a member of the Board of Directors of the Charlemagne Prize.
 The Youth Prize was first awarded in a ceremony that took place in Aachen on 29 April 2008.
 Since then, the prize has been awarded annually in the run-up to the presentation of the Charlemagne Prize.